 President Joe Biden’s first year in office has been marred with a sinking job approval rating which took another hit in a pair of new polls.

-“Beginning in the days following the deadly, chaotic U.S. troop withdrawal from Afghanistan, Biden’s approval ratings have taken hit after hit and have never rebounded,” Conservative Brief reported Sunday.
+“Beginning in the days following the deadly, chaotic U.S. troop withdrawal from Afghanistan, Biden’s approval ratings have taken hit after hit and have never rebounded,” Conservative Brief Sunday.

 “Between that foreign policy disaster and a raft of domestic issues including higher gas, food, and energy prices along with a still-struggling supply chain deficit, Biden’s approval has fallen so low some analysts might conclude he is approaching impeachment levels,” the outlet continued.